gem/oq-engine/doc/engine/Running-the-OpenQuake-Engine-on-multiple-RHEL-nodes.md

+# Running the OpenQuake Engine on multiple RHEL nodes (cluster configuration)

 ## Overall architecture
 The nodes must all be able to communicate with a single PostresSQL database and a single RabbitMQ server.
 One common configuration is to install and deploy the two services on a single "master" node, but other configurations are possible.
 It is not necessary and not normally recommended to install PostgreSQL or RabbitMQ on a worker node.

 ## Initial install
-On all nodes,install the python-oq-engine package as described in [OpenQuake Engine installation](Installing-the-OpenQuake-Engine.md) or [OpenQuake Engine Master installation](Installing-the-OpenQuake-Engine-Nightly.md).
+On all nodes,install the python-oq-engine package as described in [OpenQuake Engine installation](Installing-the-OpenQuake-Engine-on-RHEL-and-clones.md).

 ## Postgres configuration
 The default Postgres configuration does not permit access from other machines: the file `/etc/postgresql/9.3/main/pg_hba.conf` should be modified to allow access to the "openquake2" database from the worker nodes, an example excerpt follows: